aleph2c/ldea/README.md

   * An ssh forwarding strategy to keep your keys off of your target machines
   * Access to an encrypted vault on the deployment machine (currently not used)

-Perform the following on a target(s) from the deployment machine:
+Install the following on a target(s) from the deployment machine:

   * Tmux and a customized Tmux configuration
   * Install a custom init.vim